 Fraud Defense Lawyer

 Being charged with a federal offense can be a very frightening and intimidating experience.
 Federal charges are extremely serious and something you should not go through alone.
 Our criminal defense lawyers at Russell Mace & Associates, P.A. have the skill and knowledge necessary to effectively represent you with your case.
 We have mail fraud and wire fraud lawyers who handle federal cases in South Carolina, Georgia, Florida, and New York.
 We have represented clients in numerous cities including Charleston, Florence, Columbia, Greenville, Savannah, Atlanta, Miami, Ft.
-Lauderdale, West Palm Beach, Naples, Tampa, Orlando, Jacksonville, and many other areas.
+Lauderdale, Naples, Tampa, Orlando, Jacksonville, and many other areas.
 If you or someone you know needs a mail fraud lawyer or wire fraud lawyer, contact our firm at 1-800-94-TRIAL for a free consultation or contact us online.